container32/AnotherGUIExtended/README.md

-A FlightGear addon that provides additional GUI styles and a dialog for changing the style.

-This fork adds more GUI styles, including ones with enlarged fonts, which are suitable for high-DPI screens.
+A FlightGear addon that provides additional GUI styles, including ones with enlarged fonts, which are suitable for high-DPI screens.

 ## Preview